-South Korea's President Park faces impeachment vote
+South Korea's parliament votes to impeach President Park

 What happens next?

-If lawmakers vote to impeach Park, the reins will be handed over to Prime Minister Hwang Kyo-Ahn.
+Now that the parliament has voted to impeach, the reins will be handed over to Prime Minister Hwang.
+Ahead of Friday's vote, Hwang held a meeting with Cabinet members to ensure a smooth transition of power.

-The 59-year-old former justice minister would then preside as acting president while impeachment deliberations by the country's constitutional court -- which will take 180 days -- take place.
+The 59-year-old former justice minister will now preside as acting president while impeachment deliberations by the country's constitutional court take place.

 The court's nine members need to return a two-thirds majority to impeach.